IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .source}

-Please note that if you would like to use comments, you need to use the # symbol in the beginning of the line or use #= comments =# for multiple line comments
+Please note that if you would like to use comments, you need to use the # symbol in the beginning of the line or use #=  *text*  =# for multiple line comments
 {: .note}

+> # Exercise
+>
+> A) Assign the number 365 to a variable named days.
+What is the type of this variable?
+> B) Convert days to a floating point number
+{: .inset}